Home » Funded projects »

 “The funding has allowed scientists from diverse fields to come together in this project with a common goal of doing some truly innovative research that will advance the field.
 By improving the benefits of human pancreas cell transplants, and in time transplants using stem cells, we hope to contribute towards a future where people with type 1 diabetes can live a life free from insulin injections.”

-Professor Shanta Persaud and Dr Aileen King are world-leading experts at studying how insulin-producing beta cells work and develop in humans.
+Professor Shanta Persaud and Professor Aileen King are world-leading experts at studying how insulin-producing beta cells work and develop in humans.
 They’ll use their specialised knowledge to run state-of-the-art experiments and find ways to improve methods to engineer new beta cells in the lab, so they act and react more like real human beta cells.
 This project could help to accelerate progress towards life-changing new treatments that restore insulin production in people with type 1 and bring us closer to a cell-based cure for the condition.

 People with type 1 diabetes rely on insulin injections or pumps to replace what the immune system has destroyed.
 While insulin therapy is lifesaving, current insulins don’t come close to the minute-to-minute adjustments that beta cells make to manage blood sugar levels.